 Park at the Hooker Falls access area at DuPont State Recreational Forest (see driving directions below) for this three-mile hike to three great waterfalls along the Little River.

 From the Hooker Falls parking area (adjacent to the river), take a short walk to the right to Hooker Falls.
 There is a observation area above the falls, and you can continue on the trail to reach the base of the falls.
-This is a popular spot for wading and swimming in Casade Lake at the foot of the 12-foot waterfall.
-From Hooker Falls, turn around and go past the parking area and follow the trail upstream to the more impressive Triple Falls and High Falls.
+This is a popular spot for wading and swimming in Casade Lake at the foot of the 12-ft. waterfall.
+From Hooker Falls, turn around, go past the parking area and follow the trail upstream to the more impressive Triple Falls and High Falls.
 See more photos of Hooker Falls.

-From Triple Falls, continue about 1/2 mile on the High Falls Trail to the largest waterfall, a 150-foot cascade down an inclined plane of granite.
+From Triple Falls, continue about 1/2-mile on the High Falls Trail to the largest waterfall, a 150-ft. cascade down an inclined plane of granite.
 En route, you'll see the River Bend Trail to the left.
 Take this detour to reach the base of High Falls (includes rock hopping along the river).
 Return to the main trail and turn left and head up hill for a view in the photo above.
 Winter views are even better with leafless trees and you often have the forest to yourself in early mornings.
 Do not climb on the rocks near the base, since it's very dangerous.
 See more info about High Falls.

 DuPont State Recreational Forest Directions